alanxoc3/pico-8-work/2022-ld50/README.md

     up/down - change the size of the current collision circle left click - move or create a collision circle

+    FIELD MODE:
+    "d" - delete the field
+    up/down - increase/decrease the size of the field

 Here is a sample model.
 To load this model, copy the text below, load the model tool, paste the text into the model tool (ctrl+v), then press "r" to reload: